slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 + x@WealthInc247 -- Avoid people who are close with people who dislike you.
+#q["Your network is your net worth." -- Porter Gale $  1970  $]
+#q["The currency of real networking is not greed but generosity." -- Keith Ferrazzi $  1965  $]
 -->

 > *"The enemy of excellence is isolation."
 -- Aaron Walker [1910]*

-Make networking an habit.
-Who you know and whether they like you will determine what opportunities you get.
+Make networking a habit.
+Who you know and whether they like you determines the opportunities you get.

 > *It is astonishing what foolish things one can temporarily believe if one thinks too long alone."
 -- John Maynard Keynes [1883]*

-> *"Being alone never felt right.
-Sometimes it felt good, but it never felt right."
--- Charles Bukowski [1920]*

 > *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
 -- Robert Greene [1959]*